Lesbian, Gay, Bisexual, Transgender & Queer Studies

 Collections

-Among Symonds’s many writings were two privately printed, quietly circulated essays: A Problem in Greek Ethics (1883), one of the first major modern studies of Ancient Greek sexuality, and A Problem in Modern Ethics (1891), which brought the word homosexual, recently coined in German, into English-language print for the very first time.
-Both essays would have a significant influence on the emerging movement for gay rights.
+- The John Addington Symonds Project (JASP)The John Addington Symonds Project (JASP) aims to investigate the life and work of Victorian scholar and writer John Addington Symonds (1840–1893).
+Among his many works, Symonds wrote and privately printed two essays: A Problem in Greek Ethics (1883), one of the first modern studies of Ancient Greek sexuality, and A Problem in Modern Ethics (1891), which brought the word “homosexual,” recently coined in German, into English-language print for the very first time.
+Both essays had a significant influence on the emerging movement for gay rights.

 Two letters are written from Symonds to his friend Charles Kains Jackson, dated November 16, 1891 and September 15, 1892.
 The 1891 letter, of which there is the original letter and a typewritten copy, discusses matters of mutual interest, including Michelangelo, Edward Cracroft Lefroy, The Artist magazine, and Antinous.
 The 1892 letter extends Symonds's sympathy on the death of Jackson's mother and mentions their recent visit in Falmouth harbour where Jackson was telling him about his "home life with Cecil," a reference to Jackson's cousin Cecil Castle with whom Jackson had been romantically involved.